bevywise-networks/protobuf_support/README.md

 2. Copy custom_store.py to Bevywise/MQTTRoute/extensions/
 3. In the  the method "handle_Received_Payload()" in Bevywise/MQTTRoute/extensions/custom_store.py, replace the imported ProtoBuf class name with the one used.
 If required this method can be modified.
 (Note: If the sample screen_pb2.py is used, modifications to custom_store.py are not required.)
 4. Set CUSTOMSTORAGE = ENABLED in Bevywise/MQTTRoute/conf/data_store.conf
 5. Google protobuf needs to be installed in MQTTRoute/lib.
-This can be done by either copying the directory 'google' into MQTTRoute/lib or by installing it via pip into the lib folder ($ pip install protobuf -t MQTTRoute/lib)
+This can be done by either extracting google.zip and copying the directory 'google' into MQTTRoute/lib or by installing it via pip into the lib folder ($ pip install protobuf -t MQTTRoute/lib)
 6. Run MQTTRoute
 	In Linux based machines,
 	$ cd Bevywise/MQTTRoute/bin